b10wf15h3d/b10wf15h3d.github.io/_posts/2022-05-25-My-First-Interview.md

 Having been a contractor for 10 years I have dealt with many recruiters and have had very mixed experiences!
 However I have to say the duo that I worked with have got to be the best I've come across!

-The recruiter was working with a number of clients looking for Junior Penetration Testers whom were in process of taking their OSCP or had recently passed the exam.
-This was great for me having just passed my exam and had no real world experience yet (17+ years in IT helped!)
+The recruiter was working with a number of clients looking for Junior Penetration Testers whom were in process of taking their OSCP cert or had recently passed the exam.
+This was great for me having just passed and had no real world experience yet (17+ years in IT helped though!)

 With their assistance we built a profile about myself to accompany my CV so that the prospective clients would get a feel about me as a candidate.
 As I said with no real world experience this was great as I could get across why they should take the time and put me through their interview process to prove I could be a great addition to the team.

 > Read the Cover Letter section at the bottom to boost your application as not all recruiters are this involved.
 {: .prompt-tip }

+Sending my profile to their clients one took a keen interest and wanted to put me through their interview process.

 # The Interview Process